 Can you work and receive disability benefit at the same time?

 You may work as much as you can, given your capabilities, while receiving disability benefit.
-It pays to work because disability benefit and income is higher than disability benefit alone.
+It pays to work because disability benefit plus income is higher than disability benefit alone.

 What happens to disability benefit in the event of death?

 The Norwegian disability benefit ceases when the recipient dies.

 Where do you pay tax when you receive Norwegian disability benefit abroad?